HydroshieldMKII/Sinatra-SSM/README.md

 # Sinatra SSM
- Simple Session Manager is designed for Ruby Sinatra.
+ Simple Session Manager designed for Ruby Sinatra.
 It use a JSON file to authenticate users, and a cookie to store the session.
 It also allows to store data in the session cookie.

 ## Installation
 Clone the repository